tcarlsen/caravanwar.info/_towers/drums.md

 name: Drums
 rarity: Epic
 type: hospital
-target: air & ground
-image:
+image: /assets/img/towers/drums.png
 ---

 # Abilities

-Regeneration: Increases the regeneration rate for the nearby troops, allowing them to restore a certain amount of health per second depending on the tower lvl and enhancements.
+**Regeneration:** Increases the regeneration rate for the nearby troops, allowing them to restore a certain amount of health per second depending on the tower lvl and enhancements.

-Quick Attack: Increases the attack speed of nearby allies by 20%, does not stack.
+**Quick Attack:** Increases the attack speed of nearby allies by 20%, does not stack.

 # Description